-LAPD carried out the lighting design to this 13-storey executive tower in Moscow.
-Our scope included the exterior lighting to the building top, surrounding landscape and entrance.
+LAPD carried out the commercial lighting design to this 13-storey executive tower in Moscow.
+Our scope included an exterior architectural lighting design to the building top, surrounding landscape and entrance.

 The lighting design approach for the landscaped areas around the base of the office tower was in three parts.
 Firstly, soft warm pockets of light to the planter areas and integrated lighting to the seating areas.
 Secondly, because we wanted the uplit trees to stand out, we used low glare light columns in car park areas.
 As a result, we achieved a soft and even light level throughout.
 The uplit trees formed the third part and gave a delicate backdrop to the bolder entrance area.

 Warm white light washes the feature yellow wall to the left of the entrance doors.
 Because of the vibrant vertical element, we could use a lower light level on the horizontal plane across the entrance threshold.